mohan-246/url-shortener/README.md

     npm install
     ```

-4. Start the MongoDB server:
+4. Start the MongoDB server (change your database url to mongodb://127.0.0.1:27017 if you're using mongod locally):
     ```
     mongod
     ```

-5. Start ZooKeeper to handle range allocation.
-If you haven't set up ZooKeeper yet, refer to the documentation or README provided in the `server/services/Shortener/zookeeper` folder.

-6. Start each microservice (Fetcher, Redirector, Shortener) in separate terminal windows:
+    Alternatively, you can use the docker-compose.yml file in 'server/mongoDB' to create a Docker application with sharded clusters.
+Refer to this [blog](https://medium.com/@yasasvi/mongodb-sharding-with-docker-c8b18bee32eb).

+5. Start ZooKeeper using the Docker Compose file located in server/services/Shortener/zookeeper:
     ```
-    cd fetcher
-    npm start
+    docker-compose up -d
     ```

+6. Start each microservice (Fetcher, Redirector, Shortener) in Docker containers:
     ```
+    cd server/services/Shortener
+    docker-compose up -d --build
+    cd ../Fetcher
+    docker-compose up -d --build
-    cd ../redirector
+    cd ../Redirector
-    npm start
+    docker-compose up -d --build
     ```

+7. Check if each service is successfully connected to the database by accessing their logs.

+8. Finally, start the frontend:
     ```
-    cd ../shortener
-    npm start
-    ```

-7. Finally, start the frontend:
-    ```
     cd ../../client
     npm start
     ```

-8. Access the application in your browser at `http://localhost:5173`.
+9. Access the application in your browser at `http://localhost:5173`.

 ## Contributions